pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 - A dispatch API and a framework for integrating, packaging, and distributing battery models amongst PyBaMM users.
 - An effective user experience for using third-party PyBaMM models.
-- An effective guide and documentation on how to use the template to make your model and distribute it.
+- A guide and documentation on building and distributing custom PyBaMM models.
 - A PyBaMM-based CLI to install third-party models and parameter sets on demand.

 ### Desired Skills